dfelinto/blender-manual/manual/files/import_export/usd.rst

 Selection Only
    When checked, only selected objects are exported.
-   Duplicated objects, for example collections that are instanced in the scene, are considered 'selected' when their duplicator is selected.
+   Instanced objects, for example collections that are instanced in the scene, are considered 'selected' when their instancer is selected.

 Visible Only
    Only exports objects that are not :doc:`hidden </scene_layout/object/editing/show_hide>`.